 So the average price, per kWh, typically goes down the more you use because these fees are spread out across a larger number of kWh.
 Make sense?

 But there’s one more pesky fee that you need to be aware of.
 It’s associated with low usage levels.
 The power companies use all sorts of names to describe this fee, but the concept is the same.
 Most providers will charge you a fee if you don’t cross that magic usage line.

 As a point of reference, the average household in Texas uses about 1200 kWh per month.
 But take that with a grain of salt because that’s the average of huge homes and tiny apartments, so the state average isn’t something you want to even concern yourself with.

 The only way to know for sure is to look at some of your own past bills.
 The Public Utility Commission of Texas (PUCT) requires that the electric providers report your usage and explicitly detail the average price paid per kWh.
-Some providers hide this in fine print; others put it out in the open.
+Some providers hide this in fine print and others put it out in the open.

 The TXU money pit: Math behind the madness

 First, look at the rates for this TXU free nights and weekends plan.
 Pulled directly from the Electricity Facts Label (EFL) from the TXU website, the pricing table is depicted below:

 |1000 kWh||13.40 ¢|

 |2000 kWh||12.90 ¢|